Doris (Oceanid)

-Doris (/ˈdoʊrᵻs/; Ancient Greek: Δωρίς/Δωρίδος means 'bounty'), in Greek mythology, was a sea goddess.
+Doris (/ˈdoʊrᵻs/; Δωρίς), in Greek mythology, was a sea goddess.
 She was one of the 3,000 Oceanids, daughters of the Titans Oceanus and Tethys.

 Etymology

-The name Doris is derived from the noun for a gift, δῶρον, from Proto-Indo-European *déh₃rom of the same meaning.
+The name Doris is derived from the noun for a gift, δῶρον, which is derived from Proto-Indo-European *déh₃rom of the same meaning.

 Function

 When not associated with a god, Doris represented the fertility of the ocean, goddess of the rich fishing-grounds found at the mouths of rivers where fresh water mingled with the brine.

 Family

-Being an Oceanid meant she was a sister of the river gods.
-By her husband Nereus, Doris was the mother of Nerites and mother to the fifty Nereids, including Thetis, Amphitrite and Galatea.
+As an Oceanid, Doris is sister to the three thousand river gods.
+By her husband Nereus she is the mother of the fifty Nereids, including Thetis, Amphitrite and Galatea.
+According to Aelian, she and Nereus also had a son, Nerites.

 Namesake

 Doris Cove in Antarctica is named after the goddess.